geeknik/my-awesome-stars/README.md

 ## Dockerfile

 - [Swordfish-Security/Pentest-In-Docker](https://github.com/Swordfish-Security/Pentest-In-Docker) - Docker image to exploit RCE, try for pentest methods and test container security solutions (trivy, falco and etc.)
+- [Vulert](https://vulert.com/) - Vulert secures software by monitoring containers and alerting about vulnerabilities in Docker images — without any installation, utilizing just Docker Compose files.
 - [briskinfosec/BNPT_Docker](https://github.com/briskinfosec/BNPT_Docker) - Docker for Network Penetration testing
 - [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - Nightingale Docker for Pentesters is a comprehensive Dockerized environment tailored for penetration testing and vulnerability assessment.
 It comes preconfigured with all essential tools and utilities
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.